Rowe2ry/team_profile_generator/README.md

-  Navigate to the directory in a command line and enter the followign command :
+  Navigate to the directory in a command line and enter the following command :